We're offering 100 full scholarships for students from Turkey and Syria.

 What is the deadline to submit my documents?

-IU offers you the flexibility to submit your documents whenever you’re ready, but we strongly encourage you to finish this step as early as possible.
+IU allows you to submit your documents whenever you’re ready, but we strongly encourage you to finish this step as early as possible.

 Is my pre-degree work experience valid?